go-estoria/go-estoria.github.io/content/docs/components/aggregate_store/event_sourced.md

 ---
 title: Event-Sourced Aggregate Store
 type: docs
-prev: docs/core_components/
+prev: docs/components/
 weight: 220
 ---

 The event-sourced aggregate store loads and saves aggregates using an event store.

-Aggregates are hydrated by streaming events from an event store and replaying them onto an aggregate root to reconstruct its state.
+Aggregates are hydrated by streaming events from an event store and applying them to an aggregate's root entity to reconstruct its state.
 Changes to aggregates are saved by appending events to the event store representing incremental state changes.

 This functionality -- the loading and saving of aggregates using event streams -- is central to event-sourcing using Estoria.